vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1161
 I would hide this sickness, but it wells up
 Like water drawn from a spring. *
-PS
+(P.S.
+Sundaram)

 1162
 Hide this sickness, I cannot.
 To tell him who caused it, I am ashamed.
-PS
+(P.S.
+Sundaram)

 1163
 Love and shame hang poised on my life.
 My body unable to bear them.
-PS
+(P.S.
+Sundaram)

 1164
 There is indeed a flood of lust;
 But no safe raft to swim across it. *
-DL
+(W.H.
+Drew and  J. Lazarus)

 1165
 If his friendship can bring so much misery,
 How will it be in enmity? *
-GV, PS
+(G. Vanmikanathan), (P.S.
+Sundaram)
 Yes
 1166
 The pleasure of love is as vast as the sea.
 Vaster still is the sorrow of its hurt.
-NV
+(N.V.K.
+Ashraf)

 1167
 Whirling in the stormy sea of love, I find no shore;
 Even at midnight I am alone.
-KK, PS
+(K. Kannan), (P.S.
+Sundaram)

 1168
 Poor night, putting all things to sleep,
 Has only me for company.
-PS
+(P.S.
+Sundaram)

 1169
 Even crueler than my cruel lord
 Are the long nights of these days. *
-PS
+(P.S.
+Sundaram)

 1170
 If eyes could also reach him like the heart,
 They won’t be swimming in a flood of tears.
-NV
+(N.V.K.
+Ashraf)
 Yes

 Notes:
-1165: An explanatory translation: “If in friendship he can hurt so much, imagine the fate when there is trouble?” - KK.
-Also compare with 1207:  “What will happen if I forget him, when his memory itself burns my heart?” * - SB
+1165: An explanatory translation: “If in friendship he can hurt so much, imagine the fate when there is trouble?” - (K. Kannan).
+Also compare with 1207:  “What will happen if I forget him, when his memory itself burns my heart?” * - ( Shuddhananda Bharatiar)
 1170.
 Compare with 1244.
 “Rid me of these eyes, O my heart!
-For they, longing to see him, wear my life away” - GU
+For they, longing to see him, wear my life away” - (G.U.
+Pope)

 118
 Languishing eyes